 The point is twofold: First, according to everyone who spoke with Inman, there isn’t a simple checklist or magic tool for finding the right people.
 Instead, there’s some serendipity and elbow grease involved.
 And second, it takes time to recruit good team members — though the leaders Inman contacted said that process is ultimately worth it.

 Many also advised would-be team leaders not to rush.
-For example, husband-and-wife duo James Hardy and Amanda Adedapo run the Dapo Group, a team with Keller Williams in Maryland.
+For example, husband-and-wife duo Adedoyin Adedapo and Amanda Adedapo run the Dapo Group, a team with Keller Williams in Maryland.
 They just hired a third person to join the team and fill a support role, but they took their time vetting the person they eventually hired.

-“We took our person through almost a five to six week process,” Adedapo told Inman.
+“We took our person through almost a five to six week process,” Amanda Adedapo told Inman.

 - 9 clever ways brokers can recruit and retain teams